canonical/launchpad-manual/docs/user/explanation/projects/project-support.rst

    or if it doesn't contain enough context to allow you to diagnose, you should ask the submitter for more information.
 Enter your questions in the message box at the bottom of the screen and click on the ``Add Information Request``.
-The person who asked the quesiton will receive a notification with your request for more information.
+The person who asked the question will receive a notification with your request for more information.

 .. raw:: html